buyco/go-portcast-sdk/portcast/docs/TrackingEventSailingInfo.md

 HasPodScheduledArrivalLt returns a boolean if a field has been set.

-### GetPodScheduledDepartureLt
+### GetPodScheduledArrivalLtFromSchedule

-`func (o *TrackingEventSailingInfo) GetPodScheduledDepartureLt() string`
+`func (o *TrackingEventSailingInfo) GetPodScheduledArrivalLtFromSchedule() string`

-GetPodScheduledDepartureLt returns the PodScheduledDepartureLt field if non-nil, zero value otherwise.
+GetPodScheduledArrivalLtFromSchedule returns the PodScheduledArrivalLtFromSchedule field if non-nil, zero value otherwise.

-### GetPodScheduledDepartureLtOk
+### GetPodScheduledArrivalLtFromScheduleOk

-`func (o *TrackingEventSailingInfo) GetPodScheduledDepartureLtOk() (*string, bool)`
+`func (o *TrackingEventSailingInfo) GetPodScheduledArrivalLtFromScheduleOk() (*string, bool)`

-GetPodScheduledDepartureLtOk returns a tuple with the PodScheduledDepartureLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPodScheduledArrivalLtFromScheduleOk returns a tuple with the PodScheduledArrivalLtFromSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPodScheduledDepartureLt
+### SetPodScheduledArrivalLtFromSchedule

-`func (o *TrackingEventSailingInfo) SetPodScheduledDepartureLt(v string)`
+`func (o *TrackingEventSailingInfo) SetPodScheduledArrivalLtFromSchedule(v string)`

-SetPodScheduledDepartureLt sets PodScheduledDepartureLt field to given value.
+SetPodScheduledArrivalLtFromSchedule sets PodScheduledArrivalLtFromSchedule field to given value.

-### HasPodScheduledDepartureLt
+### HasPodScheduledArrivalLtFromSchedule

-`func (o *TrackingEventSailingInfo) HasPodScheduledDepartureLt() bool`
+`func (o *TrackingEventSailingInfo) HasPodScheduledArrivalLtFromSchedule() bool`

-HasPodScheduledDepartureLt returns a boolean if a field has been set.
+HasPodScheduledArrivalLtFromSchedule returns a boolean if a field has been set.

 ### GetPodScheduledDischargeLt